Continuous monitoring for noisy intermediate-scale quantum processors: Application of the monitoring system

 \subsection{Architecture of the processor}

-Consider a 5-qubit quantum processor \textsc{ibmq\_lima} with a coupling map shown in Fig.~\ref{fig:processor}.
-Each arrow in Fig.~\ref{fig:processor} corresponds to an ability to perform a native two-qubit ${\sf CX}$ (controlled NOT) gate
+We consider a 5-qubit quantum processor \textsc{ibmq\_lima} with a coupling map shown in Fig.~\ref{fig:processor}.
+Each arrow in Fig.~\ref{fig:processor} corresponds to the ability to perform a native two-qubit ${\sf CX}$ (controlled NOT) gate

 Though the both directions of ${\sf CX}$ gates within connection in the coupling map are allowed by the architecture of the processor, we fix the ${\sf CX}$ directions as it in shown in Fig.~\ref{fig:processor}: Arrows are directed from control qubits to target ones.